JoaoRodrigues/git-cheat-sheet/index.md

 | repository   | The collection of all files, changes (commits), and branches. |
 | staging area | All the files and changes added to the staging area but not yet committed. |
 | working tree | All files and changes not yet added to the staging area.     |

+## Credits
+This cheat sheet was created by @janash, @joaorodrigues, and @vhchavez and is licensed under CC BY-SA 4.0.